-Commencing at the start of their test window, teams will receive target information consisting of a location and time of observation.
-Teams will then search through historic Earth Observation (EO) records and determine what data are available to them.
-Later, teams will receive subsequent notifications which refine these target dates and locations.
 At each notification, teams will be refining their models and reporting.
-After the last notification, teams will provide XPRIZE with their analysis.
-This will be a .csv file containing the minimum required information on the fire(s) observed, including observed behavior and size-up information.
-To attain additional points teams may provide any further analysis which may be of benefit to fire managers.
-Teams are reminded of the real-world operational context of their data, and are recommended to provide detailed analysis and intelligence which would be of benefit.
+Teams should provide as much continuous analysis as they see fit, including observed behavior and size-up information.
+To attain additional points, teams may provide any further analysis which may be of benefit to fire managers.
+Teams are reminded of the real-world operational context of their data, and are recommended to provide detailed analysis and intelligence accordingly.